dtcimbal/aws-cloudformation-templates/aws/ec2/ec2-private-subnet-with-bastion/README.md

-# Secure EC2 instance in a private subnet with a bastion
+# Secure EC2 instance in a private subnet with a bastion host

 The template defines
 - Secure EC2 instance in a private subnet